Yankees vs Reds Odds, Spread, and Total

 Yankees vs Reds Betting Trends

-- The total has gone UNDER in 10 of NY Yankees' last 11 games.
+- The total has gone UNDER in five of NY Yankees' last five games.

-- The total has gone UNDER in four of NY Yankees' last five games on the road.
+- NY Yankees are 0-5 SU in their last five games against Cincinnati.

-- The total has gone OVER in seven of Cincinnati's last 10 games.
+- The total has gone UNDER in four of Cincinnati's last five games.

 Yankees vs Reds Injury Reports